 - Conventions/trade fairs: Cities that have large convention venues and international trade fairs amass myriads of visitors every few days or weeks.
 You’ve surely heard of how notoriously difficult it is to find accommodation during popular conventions.

 Of course the above list is not exhaustive and there are many more activities that have created a lodging market around them.
 Consequently, hundreds of niche vacation rental sites have sprung around these activities and offer villas, apartments, huts, bungalows, chalets, etc that cater to the needs of people that love these activities and need a place to stay.
 Instead of giving you examples, we urge you to google around and see for yourself how many sites offer properties exclusively around a particular theme or activity like the ones above.
-If you can think of more activities like the ones above we’d love to read about them in the comments section below!
+If you can think of more activities like the ones above we’d love to read about them!

 Audience specific listing sites are gaining popularity at impressive speeds.
 In the chart below, you can see search popularity for 2 vacation rental listing sites (thanks Google Trends!): The red line belongs to a generic, well known brand, and the blue line belongs to MisterBnB.com, a gay-friendly vacation rental site that focuses on the LGBT community.
 See the trend?